|Dmitri Mikhailovich Zubov

 Roadie's a multi-instrumentalist; he'll play whatever the band needs, and he's good.
 He keeps multiple guitars and a keyboard in his apartment, but his leading lady is his bass Katya.
 She's a Music Man Stingray in Pacific Blue Burst, and the first real thing he owned in America.
 His guitar strap is black weave with a blue embroidered flower pattern.

-He finds something interesting about most genres of music, but he's especially partial to classic rock and metal, and jazz and jam bands (the band he was most recently a guitar tech for was something like Phish) that he bores Haggis to tears with.
+He finds something interesting about most genres of music, but he's especially partial to classic rock and metal, and jazz and jam bands (the band he was most recently a guitar tech for, Wanderlust, was something like Phish) that he bores Haggis to tears with.
 He loves Led Zeppelin and AC/DC.

 He actually likes "Freebird".